Microsoft Office 2013

 Microsoft Office 2013 (codenamed Office 15) is a version of Microsoft Office, a productivity suite for Microsoft Windows.
-It is the successor to Microsoft Office 2010 and the predecessor to Microsoft Office 2016.
-Unlike with Office 2010, no OS X equivalent was released.
+Unlike with Office 2010, no macOS equivalent was released.

 Microsoft Office 2013 includes extended file format support, user interface updates and support for touch among its new features and is suitable for IA-32 and x64 systems.

-Office 2013 is incompatible with Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, and earlier versions of Windows.
-Office 2013 is compatible with Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, Windows Server 2016 and Windows Server 2019.
-A version of Office 2013 comes included on Windows RT devices.
-It is not supported on Windows 11 or Windows Server 2022.
-It is the last version of Microsoft Office to support Windows 7 RTM and Windows Server 2008 R2 RTM; as the following version, Microsoft Office 2016 only supports Windows 7 SP1, Windows Server 2008 R2 SP1 or later.
+Office 2013 is compatible with Windows 7 and Windows Server 2008 R2 through Windows 11 v21H2 and Windows Server 2022.
+A version of Office 2013 comes included on RT devices.
+It is the last version of Microsoft Office to support Windows 7 RTM and Windows Server 2008 R2 RTM.

 Development on this version of Microsoft Office was started in 2010 and ended on October 11, 2012, when Microsoft Office 2013 was released to manufacturing.
 Microsoft released Office 2013 to general availability on January 29, 2013.
-This version includes new features such as integration support for online services (including OneDrive, Outlook.com, Skype, Yammer and Flickr), improved format support for Office Open XML (OOXML), OpenDocument (ODF) and Portable Document Format (PDF) and support for multi-touch interfaces.
+This version includes new features such as integration support for online services (including OneDrive, Outlook.com, Skype, Viva Engage and Flickr), improved format support for Office Open XML (OOXML), OpenDocument (ODF) and Portable Document Format (PDF) and support for multi-touch interfaces.

 Microsoft Office 2013 comes in twelve different editions, including three editions for retail outlets, two editions for volume licensing channel, five subscription-based editions available through Microsoft Office 365 program, the web application edition known as Office Web Apps and the Office RT edition made for tablets and mobile devices.
 Office Web Apps are available free of charge on the web although enterprises may obtain on-premises installations for a price.
 Microsoft Office applications may be obtained individually; this includes Microsoft Visio, Microsoft Project and Microsoft SharePoint Designer which are not included in any of the twelve editions.

-On February 25, 2014, Microsoft Office 2013 Service Pack 1 (SP1) for Windows 7 was released.
-Mainstream support for Office 2013 ended on April 10, 2018, while extended hotfix support will end on April 11, 2023.
+Service Pack 1 (SP1) was released on February 25, 2014.
+Support for the original release (RTM) ended on April 14, 2015, and Service Pack 1 is required for receiving updates and support.
+Support for Office 2013 ended on April 11, 2023.

 On June 9, 2018, Microsoft announced that its forums would no longer include Office 2013 or other products in extended support among its products for discussions involving support.
 On August 27, 2021, Microsoft announced that Microsoft Outlook 2013 SP1 with all subsequent updates will be required to connect to Microsoft 365 Exchange servers by November 1, 2021; Outlook 2013 without SP1 will no longer be supported.
-Later on, Microsoft claimed that Office 2013 would no longer be supported on Windows 11 and Windows Server 2022.
-Nevertheless, it still runs on Windows 11 and Windows Server 2022.